hannesfrank/remnote-schedule/README.md

 - https://glitch.com/~remnotewordcount
 - GraphView
 - https://glitch.com/edit/#!/abalone-pointy-ash?path=script.js%3A16%3A18 (Something with table formatting)
-- Image Search :mag_right:

-  Search and import images into any document with two clicks!
+- Image Search :mag_right: Search and import images into any document with two clicks!

-  How To Add

   1. Go to https://www.remnote.io/plugins
   2. Create a new plugin with this URL: https://remnoteimagesearch.glitch.me/
   3. Set plugin name to 'Image Search'